DavidWaumsley/NoScriptShow/content/blog/2024/ep8.md

 But for the.
 I think you’re right.
 Actually, we’ll need to check about this.

-\[00:30:35\] **Nathan Wrigley:** So here’s the thing, is that the, podcasting space, if, you can get people to subscribe, that’s fabulous, but it’s a bit like getting people onto an email list.
-There’s quite a lot of steps to go through. you’ve got to have a, podcast player.
+\[00:30:35\] **Nathan Wrigley:** So here’s the thing, is that the, chating space, if, you can get people to subscribe, that’s fabulous, but it’s a bit like getting people onto an email list.
+There’s quite a lot of steps to go through. you’ve got to have a, chat player.

 You’ve got to be inclined to go, there’s somehow search for it or copy and paste, a URL and it’s a silo.
-In that there’s no algorithm in a podcast player to promote your content.
+In that there’s no algorithm in a chat player to promote your content.
 Whereas if we can get them to YouTube after a period of time will start surfacing us to people who are just browsing YouTube.

 But also, at the end when a video is over, you will end up with.
 Other pieces of our content push.
 Now, obviously that’s completely proprietary.
 We have no control.
 YouTube could cancel us at any minute and all of those kind of things.
 But I think history shows YouTube’s gonna be around and it can be a very successful marketing channel.

-So for now at least, anyway, it feels YouTube is the main Dr. Main driver and the, the podcasting apps, it, that’s great, but maybe that’s not the main thrust.
+So for now at least, anyway, it feels YouTube is the main Dr. Main driver and the, the chating apps, it, that’s great, but maybe that’s not the main thrust.
 Yeah.
 Yeah,

 \[00:31:40\] **David Waumsley:** that’s, brilliant.
 Nathan.
 That’s okay.
 This chat was worth it just for that because you’ve just nailed it.
 Actually, I think we’re missing the main name.

 We do want get ’em to, when it comes to the homepage, I think YouTube just needs to be there.
-I think when it comes to the individual episodes, which will be class. ’cause not all of the things that we put on YouTube is a podcast episode.
+I think when it comes to the individual episodes, which will be class. ’cause not all of the things that we put on YouTube is a chat episode.
 So on those particular pages, then a bar like this, which just suggests you can go and listen to this in other places.

 I think that’s the solution.
 That’s, yeah.
 So we need to change that.
 Definitely.

 \[00:32:10\] **Nathan Wrigley:** Okay.
 But the, but the website has massive utility because it’s a platform that we can use.
 Should we come up with stuff that’s non YouTube?
 Yeah, but also it’s gonna be the, getting back to what we were talking about earlier, it’s the SEO piece.

 It’s the, if somebody hears in a crowded room, somebody says, oh, you should listen to this.
-No, no script show, podcast.
+No, no script show, chat.
 They’re gonna go to Google and type it in.
 And obviously we want a website to service.
 That and so that we can appear, but also we can do our own other things on that website, can’t we?

 we can, in the future if it takes off, we can do other types of content, other things, which might never make it onto YouTube, blog posts and so on.
 So the website for now maybe is this driver to YouTube, but we wouldn’t give up on the website and just do YouTube.
 The website’s gonna be important, but, okay.